Skip to main content

 Historical & Cultural Significance

-Celestite was first identified and named in 1791 by the German mineralogist Abraham Gottlob Werner, who chose the name "celestine" (from Latin "caelestis" meaning heavenly) for its ethereal pale blue color reminiscent of the sky.
-However, the mineral had been used ornamentally long before its formal classification.
-In the 18th and 19th centuries, Celestite was used in the production of sugar refining and in the manufacture of strontium compounds for fireworks and flares (strontium produces a brilliant red color in flame).
-The finest Celestite geodes, from Madagascar, became widely available to mineral collectors in the late 20th century and quickly became favorites in metaphysical circles for their angelic energy.
+The German mineralogist Abraham Gottlob Werner named Celestite in 1791, choosing "celestine" (from Latin "caelestis," heavenly) for its pale blue color.
+The mineral had already been used ornamentally before that.
+In the 18th and 19th centuries, it had industrial uses too: sugar refining and manufacturing strontium compounds for fireworks and flares (strontium burns a brilliant red).
+The famous Madagascar geodes started reaching mineral collectors in large numbers in the late 20th century, and they quickly became popular in metaphysical circles.

 Symbolism